lvcabral/brs-engine/README.md

-# BRS-ENGINE: Roku BrightScript Simulation Engine
+# Roku BrightScript Simulation Engine

 Implements an intepreter for the Roku BrightScript language that runs games and apps on modern browser platforms, including Electron applications.